FoamScience/manim-present/README.md

 1. The presentation flow is **mostly linear**.
 Often, the last rendered item is used as an anchor for the next one.
-1. The presentation layout is kept lean and clean; with a title and a logo at the top, and a footer that has author, date and the event description.
+1. The presentation layout is kept lean and clean; with a title and a logo at the top, and a footer that has author, date and a short event description.
 1. You can segment the YAML configuration, as long as you include all relevant files in the main one:
-   - It's recommended  to configure Title and Thanks pages through a `meta/config.yaml`
+   - It's recommended  to configure Title and "Thanks" pages through a `meta/config.yaml`
    - It's also recommended to put default styling values in a `default_styling/config.yaml`
 1. The YAML configuration supports python code as values when it makes sense.
    - For example; an angle in radians can be set to `angle: "PI/4"`